EXPLORE - NEW TERRITORIES BUS TOUR 1

-The station is linked to the New Town Plaza Shopping Mall.
+The station is linked via Citylink Plaza to the huge New Town Plaza Shopping Mall.
 To reach the Ten Thousand Buddhas Monastery do not go into the shopping mall.
 Instead take the exit to the outdoor bus terminus in front of station exit B. Walk the short distance down the ramp from the bus station to street level and towards the prominent Grand Central Plaza with its tinted windows and where an IKEA store is located.
 Along the way on the left are some well preserved traditional houses at Pai Tau Village, now looking somewhat out of place surrounded by modern development.

 Pai Tau Village

 There are none of the familiar tourist direction signs but there are some old yellow direction signs leading to the monastery although these are not very conspicuous.

 Look for the yellow direction signs